awsdocs/ec2-image-builder-user-guide/doc_source/component-details.md

 # List and view component details<a name="component-details"></a>

-This section describes the various ways you can find information and view details for the AWSTOE components that you use in your EC2 Image Builder recipes\.
+This section describes the various ways you can find information and view details for the AWS TOE components that you use in your EC2 Image Builder recipes\.

 **Topics**
 + [List components \(AWS CLI\)](#cli-list-components)